irUdalova/rsschool-cv/cv.md

 ## About Me

-I have started my career as a web designer and gradually became a digital artist.
-But I'm always searching for opportunities to self-grow in different ways and I like to challenge myself.
-That way I've decided to be a frontend developer and I believe that I have all the necessary skills to succeed.
-I have a high ability to learn and stay motivated during the learning process.
-I am highly responsible, friendly, respectful to others and I love teamwork.
+I used to be a design engineer at a factory and later I have decided I want to work with Web.
+I have started my path as a web designer and a digital artist.
+Later I have realized I am more interested in the engineering part of Web so I have decided to be a frontend engineer and I believe that I have all the necessary skills to succeed.
+I have a high ability to learn and to stay motivated during the learning process.
+I am a highly responsible and friendly person who enjoys teamwork.

 ## Skills

-- HTML, CSS3
+- HTML, CSS
 - JavaScript Basics
-- Git
+- Git, GitHub
+- VS Code, Chrome Dev tools
 - Adobe Photoshop, Illustrator

 ## Code example